-Within the normal course of business, the Fund deals with related parties that are in turn subject to the Fund's terms and conditions issued by the CMA.
-All transactions with related parties are approved by the Fund's Board.
+Within the normal course of business, the Fund deals with related parties that are in turn subject to the Fund's terms and conditions.
+All transactions with related parties are approved by the Fund Board.

 The Fund's manager and companies related to the Fund's manager are considered as related parties to the Fund.